Benchmarking Cognitive Biases in Large Language Models as Evaluators: Limitations

-Even over several extensive experiments to benchmark the evaluation capabilities and the influence of cognitive bias in LLMs, we note various limitations in the current study.
-Some models, as viewed in Table \ref{results:validity}, reached a very low valid response rate, notably \textsc{LLaMA} and \textsc{DollyV2}.
-This may be a result of the prompting format input, in which these tested models have difficulty understanding the instructed task in which proper evaluations could not be extracted.
-Our results are also only limited to the Q/A domain, in which certain biases may be more amplified or have less impact in different evaluation tasks, such as mathematical reasoning or text generation, that may vary in the performance of LLMs-as-evaluators.
-Furthermore, we acknowledge a few limitations within our human judgment study, notably the human annotations themselves, which reach subpar Inter-Annotator Agreement.
+We acknowledge a few limitations within our study.
+Some models reach very low valid response rates, which may be due to the prompting format.
+With model-specific prompts, we may be able to extract more clear results for each bias.
+Additionally, we address the fairly subpar IAA within our human judgment study.
 This may be due to the difficulty of the task, asking MTurk annotators to rank 15 models to limit the number of comparisons required in a pairwise format, but also increases the complexity of the task itself, which may have caused lower quality in the annotations.
-Additionally, the computational cost and necessary resources to replicate the results in \method may limit the ability of the general audience to replicate the benchmark.
-Models ranging from 3B to 170B+ parameters in size require extensive resources and several GPUs that become very costly to run thousands of inference calls.

-For future areas of exploration, potential de-biasing methods provide another area of interest in ameliorating each bias.
-For example, techniques such as chain-of-thought reasoning can be employed in order to reduce the effect of each benchmarked bias for current models.
-Other extensions may involve utilizing the \method data to further fine-tune a language model that reduces these cognitive biases that may provide higher-quality evaluations.
+We also highlight the stability of our findings in the long term.
+As LLM research is rapidly growing, the capabilities of language models can scale exponentially with time.
+As such, with new developments being discovered frequently, previous LLM performance on our bias benchmarks may quickly become outdated (i.e. \textsc{InstructGPT} can be considered an "outdated LLM," as the API is also no longer offered on OpenAI's platforms).